 Case Owner’s SSN, if available

-Missing or Incorrect Information on DFPS Form 2054 Authorizations Boards must be aware that DFPS RDCCs will assist with correcting authorization information that is missing or incorrect.
-Boards must be aware of the following:
+Missing or Incorrect Information on DFPS Form 2054 Authorizations Boards must inform staff members that DFPS RDCCs will assist with correcting authorization information that is missing or incorrect.
+Boards must inform staff members of the following:

 If the RDCC provides updated information via an email and directs the Board to update the authorization, the Board may use the updated information to complete the authorization request without receiving an updated Form 2054.
 Email notices are sufficient.